pulsartronic/LoRaWANGatewaySC/README.md

 # Contribute
-An open source project is a forever Working In Progress.
+An open source project is a forever Work In Progress.
 Feel free to be constructive.

+RFM default configuration is in libray/RFM/RFM.h you should change it based on your hardware before upload, otherwise you can change it through the web interface

+LoRaWAN default configuration is in library/WAN/WAN.h

+# TODO
+There are many todo's, the biggest is: DOWNLINKS are not scheduled, they are sent immediately as soon as the gateway receives them.
+It would be a nice contribution :) it is in library/WAN.cpp

 # Credits